 On 4-5 November 2016 the MPIL hosted the first authors' workshop of the Max Planck Trialogues.
 The workshop addressed the timely topic of self-defence against non-state actors.

-The book series “Max Planck Trialogues on the Law of Peace and War” will offer a new approach to the law surrounding armed conflict and will make use of an innovative way of academic publishing.
-Published by Cambridge University Press, it will consist of volumes that are each co-authored by three scholars whose geographical, theoretical, and methodological background and outlook differs greatly.
-The authors will be asked to write around 80 pages on one and the same issue, approaching it from their own distinct perspective.
+The book series “Max Planck Trialogues on the Law of Peace and War” offers a new approach to the law surrounding armed conflict and makes use of an innovative way of academic publishing.
+Published by Cambridge University Press, it consists of volumes that are each co-authored by three scholars whose geographical, theoretical, and methodological background and outlook differs greatly.
+The authors are asked to write around 80 pages on one and the same issue, approaching it from their own distinct perspective.
 The idea is to obtain a multi-perspective and discursive yet comprehensive account of a specific problem that highlights the current controversies and the diversity of approaches to that problem.

-The individual volumes will pertain to the fields of ius ad bellum, ius in bello and ius post bellum; for example, self-defence against non-state actors, cyberwar, reparations for violations of international humanitarian law (IHL), and the like.
-The project is (initially) planned as a publication series of nine volumes that will take up classical topics but will also react to recent challenges to the law surrounding armed conflict.
+The individual volumes pertain to the fields of ius ad bellum, ius in bello and ius post bellum.
+The project is (initially) planned as a publication series of nine volumes that take up classical topics but will also react to recent challenges to the law surrounding armed conflict.

 The Writing Process

-In contrast to usual edited volumes, the fact that there are three authors who write on the same topic will guarantee that the subject of one book will be covered both in depth and comprehensively.
-Moreover, key to the plan is that the three authors will engage in an exchange with each other so that their three voices will have to take into account the others’ perspectives and will thus be mutually enriched.
-The “trialogue” will happen at authors’ workshops hosted by the Max Planck Institute where authors, further invited commentators and other interested participants will discuss the draft chapters.
-The additional comments will not be published in the books, but in the Heidelberg Journal of International Law and accompanying blogs.
-These side publications will further add publicity to the book series.
+In contrast to usual edited volumes, the fact that there are three authors who write on the same topic guarantees that the subject of one book is covered both in depth and comprehensively.
+Moreover, key to the plan is that the three authors engage in an exchange with each other so that their three voices have to take into account the others’ perspectives and thus mutually enriched each other.
+The “trialogue” happens at authors’ workshops hosted by the Max Planck Institute where authors, further invited commentators and other interested participants discuss the draft chapters.
+The additional comments are not published in the books, but in the Heidelberg Journal of International Law.

 The Academic Advisory Board